NickGroesch/inC/README.md

 ## Built With
 * Tone.js
-I have intentionally circumvented the transport pattern of Tone.js, and replaced it with a generator/timeout callback pattern so that eventually I can have the musicians fall out of sync if they haven't been herded in too long.
+I have *knowingly and naughtily* circumvented the transport pattern of Tone.js, and replaced it with a generator/timeout callback pattern because to allow desyncronization and explore generators.
 * Phaser.js
 * React.js
 ## next steps